scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_3.md

 > From there on it will follow the same path as a REST config request for create, update and delete operations

 ## BGP Topology
-In this lab we will have three separate BGP AS represented in the fabric.
+In this lab we will have three separate BGP ASNs represented in the fabric.
 The spine layer will run a single AS 65000.
 Each leaf will run a separate BGP AS as represented in the topology diagram below.
 In this BGP DC fabric the leafs should be receiving equal cost paths through each of the spine layer port-channels via AS 65000.

 ![BGP Topology](./topo-drawings/bgp-topology.png)